BASICS: Broad quality Assessment of Static point clouds In Compression Scenarios: Subjective quality assessment

 \section{Subjective quality assessment}

-We conducted a large-scale subjective experiment in Prolific~\cite{prolific} crowdsourcing platform with more than 3000 participants.
-More than 1200 stimuli from 75 original point clouds were generated for the experiment wherein each processed point cloud (PPC) were evaluated by around 60 unique participants on average.
-This section describes the detail regarding the crowdsourcing study.
+We conducted a large-scale subjective experiment using the Prolific~\cite{prolific} crowdsourcing platform with 3654 participants.
+1494 processed point clouds (PPC) from 75 original point clouds (SRC) were generated for the experiment with each PPC were evaluated by 60 unique participants on average.
+Consequently, we successfully accumulated approximately 90,000 subjective opinion scores.
+This section describes the details regarding the crowdsourcing study.

-Subjective quality assessment of point cloud content can be categorized into two as interactive and passive~\cite{alexiou2023subjective}.
-In the interactive paradigm, observers have the freedom to inspect the point cloud from any point of view without any restriction often with an augmented reality or virtual reality application.
-In the passive approach, point clouds are rendered with a predefined camera trajectory as a traditional video.
-Although both paradigm has their own advantages and disadvantages, there is no statistically significant difference between the subjective opinions collected with each~\cite{vioal2022interactiveVSpassive}.
-In order to minimize the variance between observer opinions and allow ourselves a more practical data collection through crowdsourcing, we adopted the passive approach~\cite{nehme2021crowdsourcingreliabilityMeshes}.